dreadpiratebrown/d100-dungeon/README.md

 - Doors
 - Meta info
 - Hero icon indicating current position - allow "teleporting"?
-  - Should movement be arrow key based?
+  - Should movement be arrow key based? - NO, move on click when adding a new tile.
+Bypasses wall collisions and keeps arrow keys for scrolling.
 - What to do if map hits the boundaries of the grid?
-- Figure out why reset is broken (all secret passages all of a sudden)

 ### Combat